Exploring the Future of AI: Multimodal Systems, Cross-Platform Integration, and What’s Next

 Find out more

-When I first started working in AI, most solutions were what we now call "narrow AI"—systems tailored to excel at specific tasks but limited in adaptability.
+When Kevin Engelke first started working in AI, most solutions were what we now call “narrow AI” – systems tailored to excel at specific tasks but limited in adaptability.
 Classic examples include sentiment analysis, spam filters, and image classification.
 Today, we are moving into the era of generative AI, which has opened new possibilities for content creation, such as text generation, image upscaling, and audio extension.
 This paved the way for the next level: multimodal AI.

-Multimodal AI is an integrated approach that uses various data formats (text, images, video, audio, etc.) in combination, enabling richer, more versatile outputs.
+Multimodal AI is an integrated approach that uses various data formats in combination, e.g. text, images, video, and audio, enabling richer, more versatile outputs.
 For example, a multimodal AI system could interpret an image and modify it based on text input, adding new elements or altering colors based on written descriptions.
-This synergy between data types brings us closer to artificial general intelligence (AGI)—an AI that can perform with human-like adaptability.
+This synergy between data types brings us closer to artificial general intelligence (AGI) – an AI that can perform with human-like adaptability.

-As I think about AI’s future, I envision systems that go beyond data processing and content creation to provide actionable intelligence.
+When Kevin Engelke thinks about AI’s future, he envisions systems that go beyond data processing and content creation to provide actionable intelligence.
 Imagine planning a vacation: not only could AI generate a checklist, but it could also book flights and accommodations autonomously.
 In technical settings, such as system management, AI could follow a step-by-step setup guide or execute tasks directly.

 The Takeaway